5C0R410N/IPL-Sales-Analyzer/README.md

 (Enter your Territory Page number, found at the bottom of Sales Report)

 · Press Enter to use default range: 339-345
-· Program will process the data automatically
+·Program will process the data automatically

 Searching Products

 · Type product names correctly to find sales data
-· To quit or close the program, simply type "quit" at the search prompt · To close Termux completely: pull down notification panel and click "Exit"
+·To quit or close the program, simply type "quit" at the search prompt ·To close Termux completely: pull down notification panel and click "Exit"

 🔄 Important Notes

-· Steps 1-6 are for FIRST TIME INSTALLATION only
+· Steps 1-6 are for FIRST TIME INSTALLATION only ·After setup, daily you need to: copy new sales file (mpo_sale_qty_value_SPECIAL_t.PDF) to SalesSource folder, then use report command
-· After setup, you only need to use "report" command daily · This is one-time setup work
+·This is one-time setup work

 🤝 Credits & Acknowledgments